Panskura Lok Sabha constituency: Election results

 Most of the contests were multi-cornered.
 However, only winners and runners-up are mentioned below:

 Ghatal Lok Sabha constituency functioned from 1951 to 1971.

-General election 2004
+2004

-2000 Bye-election
+2000 bye-election

 In the Panskura seat, the by-election was held due to the death of the sitting CPI-MP Geeta Mukherjee on 4 March 2000.

 The bye election held on 5 June 2000.
 Bikram Sarkar of Trinamool Congress defeated Gurudas Dasgupta of the CPI by 41,491 votes.